There is a fundamental digital skills gap at the heart of UK business and it’s hidden in plain sight.

 In the past 20 years there has been a tectonic shift in how we engage with technology.
 It’s changed how we communicate and how we consume; how we work and how we create.

-Astonishingly, this represents 36% of the UK workforce.
+Astonishingly, this represents 59% of the UK workforce.
+Of these, 3.2m can’t do any of these essential digital work skills at all.
 These numbers make it clear – despite technology reaching into so much of how we live and work, not everyone is picking up the digital basics; not everyone is keeping up with technology.

 It’s easy to assume that using a smartphone means someone is digitally confident.
 It’s easy to think all younger people are digital natives and only older people can’t ‘do’ digital.
 But despite the Covid-19 pandemic compelling so many of us to do more online, millions of people are trapped in the ‘hidden middle’ – between digital exclusion and advanced digital skills.